Little Rock Birth Injury Lawyers

 - Babies born before 37 weeks

-- Cephalopelvic disproportion (the size and shape of the mother's pelvis is not adequate for the baby to be born vaginally)
+- Cephalopelvic disproportion (the size and shape of the mother's pelvis is inadequate for a vaginal birth)

 - Prolonged or difficult labor